DrPayne25/Reading-Notes/README.md

 **Acronym Cheat Sheet**

 **CD** = Change Directory
 **PWD** - Print Working Directory tells you what directory you are in!
-Use this to locate where you are when you get lost.
+Use this to locate where you are when you get lost
 **LS** - List

 ## **Choosing A Text Editor**

 ### **MVP Features**
-1. Code Completion - Lets the text editor predict possible suggestions based on what you originally typed TIME SAVER - Look at Emmet
+1. **Code Completion** - Lets the text editor predict possible suggestions based on what you originally typed TIME SAVER - Look at Emmet
-2. Syntax Highlighting - Highlight your text so you can better visually see what you typed (look at above screen shot)
+2. **Syntax Highlighting** - Highlight your text so you can better visually see what you typed (look at above screen shot)
-3. Nice Variety of Themes - Eye health you already know we looking for dark mode with green text
+3. **Nice Variety of Themes** - Eye health you already know we looking for dark mode with green text
-4. The ability to choose from a healthy selection of extensions available -  allows your text editor to grow with the tools you would need down the road through extensions
+4. **Healthy Selection of Extensions** -  allows your text editor to grow with the tools you would need down the road through extensions

-Code in Plain text no need to bold underline or italicize.
+Code in Plain text no need to bold underline or italicize
-Make sure to check that the file is saved with the appropriate file extension file name isn’t important just the stuff after .
+Make sure to check that the file is saved with the appropriate file extension file name isn’t important just the stuff after

 ### **Text Editor Options**
 1. **NotePad++** - not quite sold on this based on the review in the articles